Leucinodes laisalis: Distribution

-It is mainly distributed in Africa, where it is known Côte d’Ivoire, the Gambia, Ghana, Kenya, Morocco, Niger, Nigeria, Réunion, Senegal, South Africa, Tanzania.
-It has also been recorded from Belgium, Spain, Portugal and the United Kingdom, which probably do not represent native occurrences of the species but rather unintended introductions along with imports of tomatoes and other Solanaceae, the species' host plants.
+It is mainly distributed in Africa, where it is known from the Democratic Republic of the Congo, Eritrea, Ethiopia, the Gambia, Ghana, Israel, Ivory Coast, Kenya, Morocco, Mozambique, Niger, Nigeria, Oman, Réunion, Saudi Arabia, Senegal, Somalia, South Africa, Tanzania and Zimbabwe.
+It has also been recorded from Belgium, the Czech Republic, Spain, Portugal and the United Kingdom, which probably do not represent native occurrences of the species but rather unintentional introductions along with imports of eggplants, tomatoes and other Solanaceae, the species' host plants.
+In southern Spain, the species is established since at least 1958 and has extended its range to Portugal, with a spread rate of 5.51–11.51 km/year.

 Larval food plants

-The larvae exclusively feed on the fruits of Solanaceae.
+Like all species of the tribe Lineodini, the larvae of L. laisalis exclusively feed on the fruits of Solanaceae.
 Their recorded host plants are Solanum anguivi, Solanum incanum, Solanum linnaeanum, Solanum macrocarpon, Solanum melongena, Lycopersicon esculentum and Capsicum annuum.